A white non-binary teenager laughing with an older Black woman in a professional setting.

 • remembering what the doctor said

-• helping you order your prescriptions at the right time
+• ordering your prescriptions on time

-• giving you gentle reminders to take your medication at the right time and dosage
+• giving you gentle reminders to take your medication

 • noticing when your symptoms improve and spotting side effects